Azure/azure-sphere-gallery/CO2_MonitorHealthySpaces/README.md

 #### Set up

 1. Insert the MikroE BUZZ Click into socket 1 of the Avnet Azure Sphere starter kit.
-1. Plug the Seeed Studio Grove CO2 & Temperature & Humidity Sensor into Grove Socket on the Avnet Starter Kit.
+1. Plug the Seeed Studio Grove CO2 & Temperature & Humidity Sensor into the Grove Socket on the Avnet Starter Kit.

 ![This image shows the Avnet Azure Sphere with click and grove peripherals](media/avnet_plus_click_grove.png)